where champion are born

 the podium schutzhund club

-If you are visiting our club we highly recommend "Cleveland Clinic Mobile Veterinary Service" if you need veterinarian care - "Dr Cleveland".
+If you are visiting our club, or in the area and need a veterinarian we highly recommend "Cleveland Clinic Mobile Veterinary Service" - "Dr Cleveland".

 You can call Dr. Casey Cleveland @ 304.279.4751 to make an appointment or visit her on Facebook.